garden-io/garden/docs/reference/module-types/kubernetes.md

 [serviceResource](#serviceresource) > name

 The name of the resource to sync to.
-If the module contains a single resource of the specified Kind, this can be omitted.
+If the action contains a single resource of the specified Kind, this can be omitted.

 | Type     | Required |
 | -------- | -------- |